osuosl/cs312/source/slides/21_virtualization.rst

 * AWS
 * Salesforce
 * Google App Engine
-* Engine Yard
-* Heroku
+* Engine Yard, Heroku
 * OpenShift

 Software as a Service
 ---------------------

   *Software delivery model in which software is provided on a subscription basis and centrally hosted.
 Also referred to as "on-demand software".*

 * Typically layered on top of PaaS and/or IaaS
 * Software is generally designed to be multi-tenant